seiyant/Early-FPGA-Projects/README.md

 p2_top.s

-Implements a binary search algorithm in ARM assembly to locate a key within an array, making use of stack operations and ARM instructions to manage function parameters, intermediate values, and control flow.
+Implements a binary search algorithm in ARM assembly to locate a key within an array, making use of stack operations and ARM instructions.